vchandran2/cs56-games-states-quiz/README.md

 ## Documentation

-* While our project does not specifically employ the Model-Viewer-Controller (MVC) design pattern, the existing architecture distributes the tasks in a way that loosely aligns with the design.
-Storage of data is handled by the State and Country classes, corresponding to the "model" part of MVC.
-QuestionManager serves as the intermediary between the data in the "model" classes and the graphical display, so it functions as the controller.
-Finally, graphical elements are handled by GameFrame.java, GamePanel and FrontPanel, corresponding to the "viewer".

-* Future refactoring of the project could more formally implement the MVC framework.
-This would have the benefit of making it far easier to comprehend the overall structure of the project.
-Additionally, separating out the 3 different roles (M-V-C) will make it easy to make changes that only affect the relevant portion of the MVC pattern.

 * The main frame of the game is in the `GameFrame` class that holds two different main panels: `FrontPanel` and `GamePanel`.

 * When the quiz starts, it askes if the user wants to be tested on state locations or their capital locations.
 The initial cover page is in the `FrontPanel` class where there are two buttons for the two options, as well as radio buttons to select the difficulty settings.